Heat grids

 In a heat grid, a renewable heat source provides the heat demand, which can be spread over a wide area.
 We look for a match between a heat supply (for example, waste heat from industrial processes or waste incineration, cogeneration or heat pumps) and a heat demand on a local scale or on a city or regional scale.
 In doing so, we take into account the available, necessary and desired temperature levels, and we look at technical-financial feasibility.

 Source energy systems bring together the worlds of heat and electricity.
 This involves connecting a number of heat pumps and chillers to a very low-temperature grid.
-The advantage here is that ambient energy can also be utilized at a very low temperature, such as heat from the ground, waste heat from data centers, rivers and even wastewater.
+The advantage here is that ambient energy can also be used at a very low temperature, such as heat from the ground, residual heat from data centers, rivers and even wastewater.
 The heat grid then becomes a "source grid" that combines various heat sources.

 For large-scale energy systems to succeed, non-technical aspects such as bringing the necessary stakeholders together in a local heat coalition and convincing potential heat users play a particularly important role.
 We are therefore very happy to share our expertise in this regard.